martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than Reno in fast and long-distance networks, it can fill large drop-tail buffers more quickly than Reno and increases the risk of a standing queue {{?RFC8511}}.
-In this case, proper queue sizing and management {{!RFC7567}} could be used to reduce the packet queuing delay.
+In this case, proper queue sizing and management {{!RFC7567}} could be used to mitigate the risk to some extent and reduce the packet queuing delay.
+Also, in large-BDP networks after a congestion event, CUBIC, due its cubic window increase function, recovers quickly to the highest link utilization point.
+This means that link utilization is less sensitive to an active queue management (AQM) target that is lower than the amplitude of the whole sawtooth.

+Similar to Reno, the performance of CUBIC as a loss-based congestion control algorithm suffers in networks where a packet loss is not a good indication of bandwidth utilization, such as wireless or mobile networks {{LIU16}}.

 ## Protection against Congestion Collapse